Evebury/Evebury.Gs1.DigitalLink/README.md

 ## 🔧 Todo
 - Write tests
 - Simplify for TradeItem only
-- Add a DigitalLink Parser for reading an uri and converting to stringly typed segment values for greater interopability.
+- Add a DigitalLink Parser for reading an uri and converting to strongly typed segment values for greater interopability.

 ## 📋 Requirements & Enterprise support